Karen Friedman Hill: Early life

+Henry Hill wrote in his 1994 book Gangsters and Goodfellas that Tommy DeSimone tried to rape Karen while Hill was in jail.
+Karen was meanwhile having an affair with Vario.
+After DeSimone attempted to rape Karen, one theory is that Vario reportedly took revenge by telling the Gambino crime family that DeSimone was the one who killed made man Billy Batts.
+They in turn killed DeSimone.

 Later life

 Henry Hill was arrested in 1980 on a narcotics-trafficking charge, and with a long sentence hanging over him, he agreed to become an informant.
-As a result, Karen and their two children (Gregg and Gina) entered the U.S. Marshals' Witness Protection Program with Henry in 1980, changed their names, and moved around several undisclosed locations including Seattle, Washington; Cincinnati, Ohio; Omaha, Nebraska; Butte, Montana; and Independence, Kentucky.
+The entire family entered the U.S. Marshals' Witness Protection Program in 1980, changed their names, and were moved around to several undisclosed locations including Seattle, Washington; Cincinnati, Ohio; Omaha, Nebraska; Butte, Montana; and Independence, Kentucky.

 In 1987, Henry Hill was convicted of cocaine trafficking in a federal court in Seattle and expelled from the witness protection program.
-In 1990, Karen had filed for divorce after 23 years of marriage.
+In 1990, Karen filed for divorce after 23 years of marriage.
 The divorce was finalized in 2002.
 After their divorce, Henry remarried and fathered another child.

 Karen Hill continues to use an alias to protect her identity, as do her two children, Gregg and Gina.
 Her children released a book in 2004, titled On the Run: A Mafia Childhood, that tells their own version of their experience with the Mafia.
-In the book, Gregg and Gina discuss how their maternal grandparents and Karen's two younger sisters, Sandy and Adrianne, helped take care of them, when Karen and Henry were out dealing in crime.
+In the book, Gregg and Gina discuss how their maternal grandparents and Karen's two younger sisters, Sandy and Adrianne, helped take care of them, when Karen and Henry were away committing crimes.

 Henry died on June 12, 2012, at the age of 69, from heart failure in Los Angeles.

 Portrayal in media

 Karen Friedman Hill was portrayed by Lorraine Bracco in the 1990 film Goodfellas, directed by Martin Scorsese, with a script based on Nicholas Pileggi's 1985 book Wiseguy.
 Bracco did not meet with Karen Hill prior to filming.
-She was nominated for the Academy Award for Best Supporting Actress for her portrayal of Hill, but lost to Whoopi Goldberg for Ghost.
+Bracco was nominated for the Academy Award for Best Supporting Actress for her portrayal of Hill, but lost to Whoopi Goldberg for Ghost.